tetracorp/k240/docs/_posts/2020-03-01-0-introduction.md

 [bugs](bugs.html).

 ### Other

-The exact causes and effects of [social unrest](security-and-morale.html) have been identified.

 Various unexpected events, such as Magnetic Storm, Solar Flare, the appearance of a comet, or a bribe to increase ore shipments, are in fact completely